kev0960/ModooCode/md/inst/vfmsubadd132pd-vfmsubadd213pd-vfmsubadd231pd.md

-VEX.256 encoded version: The destination operand (also first source operand) is a YMM register and encoded in reg_field.
+VEX.256 encoded version: The destination operand (also first source operand) is a YMM register and encoded in reg\esc{_}field.
 The second source operand is a YMM register and encoded in VEX.vvvv.
-The third source operand is a YMM register or a 256-bit memory location and encoded in rm_field.
+The third source operand is a YMM register or a 256-bit memory location and encoded in rm\esc{_}field.

-VEX.128 encoded version: The destination operand (also first source operand) is a XMM register and encoded in reg_field.
+VEX.128 encoded version: The destination operand (also first source operand) is a XMM register and encoded in reg\esc{_}field.
 The second source operand is a XMM register and encoded in VEX.vvvv.
-The third source operand is a XMM register or a 128-bit memory location and encoded in rm_field.
+The third source operand is a XMM register or a 128-bit memory location and encoded in rm\esc{_}field.
 The upper 128 bits of the YMM destination register are zeroed.

 Compiler tools may optionally support a complementary mnemonic for each instruction mnemonic listed in the opcode/instruction column of the summary table.
 The behavior of the complementary mnemonic in situations involving NANs are governed by the definition of the instruction mnemonic defined in the opcode/instruction column.